SolarianGG/LRUCache/README.md

-This is basic implementation of LRU Cache on C language.
+This is basic implementation of LRU Cache in C language.